TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.2.md

 ---

-But, because of fornications, let each man have his own wife, and let each woman have her own husband.
+But, because of sexual immoralities, let each man have his own wife, and let each woman have her own husband.